opowbow/local-tour-guide-assistant/README.md

 # Introduction
-The application uses ADK, Gemini, Google Search, and Google Maps APIs to power a local explorer assistant, which make recommendation for a short city visit.
-The user enters in a minimalistic Streamlit user interface few informations (the city visited, preferences, the time budget (between 1 and 12 hours), and things to avoid.
-The information is sent to the backend (built with FastAPI) and broadcasted to the coordinator agent for processing and preparing the response.
-This coordinator agent is using a number of sub-agents (AgentTools), each specialized in one specific task.
+Following on from the oirignal source - https://github.com/gabrielpreda/local-explorer-assistant, this is an extension to the concept of local travle assistamt to incorporate a local tour guide.
+The agent will details interesting facts about building in the location where the user is.
+Output can be text or voice.
+The application uses ADK, Gemini, Google Search, and Google Maps APIs.
+The user's current GPS will be processed by an identifier agent to identify the landmarks at that location.
+The information is sent to the discovery agent , which uses google search to find information.
+The composer agent will be prompted to create a friendly, narrative script.
+We will then add a step to convert this text into speech using an audio generation tool.

 # Architecture